 - Compiled and maintained the first, and now the largest, database of Senior Theatre companies, professionals, and organizations

 - Distributed the first Senior Theatre e-newsletter, now sent to 4200 readers worldwide

 - Developed the literature of the field as a Publisher, with a current catalog of 400+ plays, books, and materials representing the work of 150+ playwrights and authors

 - Maintained the first Senior Theatre website, now attracting 5000+ visitors each month, ranked #1 in Google search engine.

-Bonnie is a founding member of Senior Theatre USA and is the Past Chair/current Conference Planner for the Senior Theatre Focus Group for the Association of Theatre in Higher Education.
+Bonnie is a founding member of Senior Theatre USA and served for many years as the Focus Group Rep and/or the Conference Planner for the Senior Theatre Focus Group for the Association of Theatre in Higher Education.

 Bonnie is an enthusiastic and passionate speaker who has brought her practical and creative ideas to meetings of the:

 - National Park and Recreation Association